rafaelherbert/ProjetoFinalDevWeb/README.md

-CREATE TABLE IF NOT EXISTS products ( id INT AUTO_INCREMENT, price DOUBLE NOT NULL, img_url TEXT, brand VARCHAR(500) NOT NULL,
+CREATE TABLE IF NOT EXISTS products ( id INT AUTO_INCREMENT, name TEXT NOT NULL, description TEXT NOT NULL, price DOUBLE NOT NULL, img_url TEXT, brand VARCHAR(500) NOT NULL,